pixincreate/configs/README.md

 > [!NOTE]
 > Unix based OS here means, `WSL`, `Debian`, or `macOS`

 If the machine is Windows that have networking tool like [Portmaster](https://safing.io) installed, `WSL` will have hard time establishing networking connection.
-Hence, it is recommended to execute the below command in `WSL` terminal before calling `setup` script.
+Hence, it is recommended to execute the below command in `WSL` terminal before calling `setup` script:

 ```sh
 echo 'nameserver 9.9.9.9' | sudo tee -a /etc/resolv.conf
 ```

+> [!WARNING]
+> If tools like `Docker` have hard time connecting to the internet even after changing the DNS, it is recommended to shut down the `Portmaster` tool.

 ```sh
 sudo apt-get update && sudo apt-get install -y curl git wget zsh && \